Important features side-by-side

 Which to choose?

-Both Asana and Basecamp are great at what they do.
-And while neither is a bad choice, knowing
+Both Asana and Trello are great tool, and while neither is a bad choice,

 When to choose Asana?